bbauska/LFS170x/readme.md

 Music sharing companies gave us the first glimpse into peer-to-peer networking.
 Besides copyright infringement, the main challenge for the music sharing companies was file integrity.
 You could never be sure the file you requested was the file you would get and there was no one to complain to.
 Both Napster and BitTorrent are operating today, with different business models.
 Web 3.0 - Internet of Value
 Characteristics of Web 3.0:
  •	Community interaction.
  •	More connected, open, and intelligent.
  •	Distributed ledgers or blockchain technology, smart contracts, machine learning and artificial intelligence.
  •	Identity and information will be held by the individual, breaking data silos.
 Bitcoin is the first widely accepted application for the Internet of Value (just as email was the first big application for the Internet of Information).

 **[`^        back to top        ^`](#table-of-contents)**

 Cryptocurrencies, Electronically Transferring Value The Internet of Value represents a world where value is exchanged at the speed in which information moves today.
 The Internet is still the basic platform that these new technologies operate from.
 The new Web 3.0 browsers are being built to help you manage your cryptocurrency, keys, passwords and other blockchain features.
 Let’s now dive into blockchain basics.
-c.
+#### <a id="ch1c"></a>c.
 What Is Blockchain?
 There's a new technology that has the power to revolutionize how you, businesses, and the world interact!
 You've probably heard of it: it's called Blockchain!
 But what is it?
 How does it work?
 How does it affect you?